capnmidnight/Calla/README.md

 - __Be careful in picking your room name__, if you don't want randos to join.
 Traffic is low right now, but you never know.
 - Try to __pick a unique user name__.
 A lot of people use "Test" and then there are a bunch of people with the same name running around.
-- Either __Hide the game view__ or __Separate the game and meeting views__ to be able to access the Jitsi Meet user settings.
-Calla captures all of the mouse clicks to enable moving.
 - __Click on the map__ to move your avatar to wherever you want.
 Movement is instantaneous, with a smooth animation over the transition.
 Your avatar will stop at walls.
 - Or, __use the arrow keys__ on your keyboard to move.
 - __Click on yourself__ to open a list of Emoji.
 Select an Emoji to float it out into the map.